canonical/maas/docs/index.rst

    hacking
    api

-MaaS API
+MAAS API
 ========

-Other services interact with a MaaS server using its :doc:`api`.
+Other services interact with a MAAS server using its :doc:`api`.

 Code
 ====